 So Jeff & Juliene rebuilt their bar and restaurant with a new look, opening on April 20, 2011.
 It has a family style bar alongside the restaurant, which together seats approx. 215 guests.
 There is a separated area for reserved private dining, special occasions, and parties or for banquets.
 There’s a back patio which is the perfect place to relax and enjoy dinner on a cool summer evening.

 Jeff Miller’s Dry Creek Station Restaurant is a full service steakhouse that provides the greatest value and service to his customers.
 His motto from day one has been and still is – ‘Where Quality and Value Meet’.

 Over the years there have been other steakhouses that have tried to copy his formula for success, even to the point of copying his motto.
 But that hasn’t affected Dry Creek Station.
 As people have routinely said “you can’t bring Dry Creek Restaurant to Redding, but you can bring Redding to Dry Creek Station!’.
 And their restaurant proves this with happy customers who enjoy the marvelous steaks, 100% Kobe beef hamburgers, seafood, pasta and specials they offer.
-Their Head Chef Gary Taylor joined the Dry Creek Station team after they re-opened in 2011.
-Chef Gary has been creating marvelous sauces and is the driving force behind the superbly cooked seafood, steaks, and other delicious food on the menu.
+Their Head Chefs Gary Taylor and Head Chef David Ortiz have been creating marvelous dishes and sauces and are the driving force behind the superbly cooked seafood, steaks, and other delicious food on the menu.

 Supporting Our Community